abdiesu04/suduko-solver/Readme.md

+This app is a Sudoku solver implemented in JavaScript using the backtracking algorithm.
+Sudoku is a logic-based combinatorial number-placement puzzle where the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.
 # Sudoku Solver

 This is a JavaScript based Sudoku solver web App.
 It allows you to input a Sudoku puzzle and solve it using the backtracking algorithm.